Abjad/abjad/trunk/abjad/docs/source/examples/part/index.rst

        edit_bass_voice(score, durated_reservoir)

        # chop all string parts into 6/4 measures
+       strings_staff_group = score['Strings Staff Group']
-       for voice in iterationtools.iterate_voices_in_expr(score['Strings Staff Group']):
+       for voice in  iterationtools.iterate_voices_in_expr(strings_staff_group):
+           shards = mutate(voice[:]).split([(6, 4)], cyclic=True)
-           for shard in componenttools.split(voice[:],
+           for shard in shards:
-               [(6, 4)], cyclic=True):
                measuretools.Measure((6, 4), shard)

 The pitch material is the same for all of the strings: a descending a-minor scale, generally decorated with diads.
 But, each instrument uses a different overall range, with the lower instrument playing slower and slower than the higher instruments, creating a sort of mensuration canon.

 For each instrument, the descending scale is fragmented into what we'll call "descents".
 The first descent uses only the first note of that instrument's scale, while the second descent adds the second note, and the third another.
 We'll generate as many descents per instruments as there are pitches in its overall scale:

 ::